Research Robots Humanoid Applications Industries Technology Contact

 Frequently Asked Questions

-What is the primary advantage of Hall Effect sensors over shunt resistors?
+What’s the biggest edge of Hall Effect sensors over shunt resistors?

 Do external magnetic fields affect the sensor's accuracy?

-Yes, strong external magnetic fields (like those from large nearby motors) can introduce noise.
-However, modern Hall sensors often employ differential sensing techniques or magnetic shielding to cancel out common-mode stray fields, ensuring accurate readings even in electrically noisy industrial environments.
+Yeah, big external magnets (like from nearby motors) can throw noise.
+But today’s Hall sensors use differential tricks or shielding to block stray fields, keeping readings spot-on in noisy factories.

-Are these sensors suitable for measuring both AC and DC current?
+Are these sensors good for both AC and DC current?

 How does temperature affect Hall Effect sensor performance?